Kiranjith83/SA/SA.md

     - At transit
 ## S3 Static Website and CORS
 - Static Web Hosting
-  - Static web hosting will provide a unique endpoint URL th at can be accessed by any web browser.
+  - Static web hosting will provide a unique endpoint URL that can be accessed by any web browser.
   - Static S3 can host
     - HTML, CSS, JavaScript
     - Media (Audio, movies and images)